springfall2008/batpred/docs/faq.md

 ## It's all running but I'm not getting very good results

-- You might want to tune **best_soc_keep** to set a minimum target battery level, e.g. I use 2.0 (for 2kWh, which is just over 20% on a 9.5kWh battery).
+- You might want to tune **input_number.predbat_best_soc_keep** to set a minimum target battery level, e.g. I use 2.0 (for 2kWh, which is just over 20% on a 9.5kWh battery).
-If you set **best_soc_keep** too high then predbat could need to charge the battery in unfavourable import rates, so try to set it to a fairly low value, especially if you have a small battery.
+If you set **input_number.predbat_best_soc_keep** too high then predbat could need to charge the battery in unfavourable import rates, so try to set it to a fairly low value, especially if you have a small battery.
 If you set it to zero then predbat may not charge at all, so use 0.1 as a minimum.
 - Have a read of the [energy rates configuration guide](energy-rates.md) as depending on your tariff different settings maybe required
 - Check your solar production is well calibrated (you can compare solcast vs actually in the Home Assistant energy tab or on the GivEnergy portal)